 Rachel is an interesting character.
 She’s the wife of Jacob and also his first cousin.
+Talk about ick!
 We read about her in Genesis 29-31 & 35.

-For some reason, I’m drawn to Rachel, but I don’t know why.
+For some reason, I’m drawn to her, but I don’t know why.

 We know she’s beautiful.
 For Jacob, it’s love at first sight.
-But there’s calamity when her dad pawns off her sister, Leah, on Jacob, her unsuspecting betrothed.
-Though she does marry Jacob, too, the sisters spend their lives vying for his attention.
+But there’s calamity when her dad pawns off her older sister, Leah, on Jacob, her unsuspecting betrothed.
+Though Rachel does marry Jacob, too, the sisters spend their lives vying for his attention.

 Jacob favors Rachel, but doesn’t completely ignore Leah, either.
-While Rachel has Jacob’s affection, it’s Leah who keeps getting pregnant.
-Their competition heats up and the sisters each offer their maids to their husband to make more babies, first Rachel and then Leah.
+While the younger wife has Jacob’s affection, it’s the older Leah who keeps getting pregnant.
+Their competition heats up and the sisters each offer their maids to their husband to make more babies, and they each have two boys.

 Later in one of the oddest moves ever, Rachel trades a night with her husband for food.
 I guess she was really hungry.
 As a result Leah has another son.